seritools/seritools.github.io/content/blog/2022-04-21-announcing-rust9x/index.md

 You might remember my old post about the journey to [get at least a bit of Rust code working for Windows 98 SE](@/blog/2020-05-26-compiling-rust-for-legacy-windows/index.md).
-Well, I'm back, this time with a move ambitious package:
+Well, I'm back, this time with a more ambitious package:

 ## Announcing Rust9x (Rust 1.61.0-beta)